microsoft/live-share/docs/reference/linux.md

 # Linux installation details

 Linux is a highly variable environment and with the sheer number of desktop environments and distributions can be complicated to get working.
-Users that stick to Ubuntu Desktop, Fedora, or CentOS and official distribution of VS Code should find the process straight forward.
-However, in the event that you are using a down stream distribution, you may or may not run into some hiccups.
-This document provides some information on requirements and some troubleshooting details.
+Users that stick to supported versions of **Ubuntu Desktop** (16.04+), **Fedora Workstation** (27+), or **CentOS** (7+) and only use **official distributions of VS Code** should find the process straight forward.
+However, in the event that you are using a non-standard configuration or downsteam distribution you may or may not run into some hiccups.
+This document provides some information on requirements and some troubleshooting details that might help you get up and running even if you configuraiton is only community supported.

 ## Install Linux prerequisites